Learn the simple easy steps to setup your Samsung T5 on your MacBook Pro, MacBook Air. Or M1 Mac.

-3. You should see a blinking blue LED.
+3. You should see a blinking LED light.

 After you’ve plugged in the USB cable for your T5 look at your drive.
-The blinking blue LED tells you that your Samsung T5 is powered up and working.
+The blinking blue LED tells you that your Samsung T5 portable SSD is powered up and working.

 In a few moments you should see your T5’s drive icon on your Mac’s desktop.

 Your T5’s drive icon may look a bit different to the one in the picture above.
-How it looks on your Mac depends on your Mac’s operating system version.
+How it looks on your Mac depends on your Mac OS X. – Your operating system version.

 4. No T5 drive icon on your Mac’s desktop?

-Take a look at your finder preferences.
+Take a look at your Finder Settings (Mac OS Ventura).
+It’s Preferences for earlier Mac operating system releases.
 As often this is the main cause of your T5 not showing up on your desktop.

-Go to the top of your desktop then choose Finder then Preferences.
+Go to the top of your desktop then choose Finder then Settings or Preferences.

-Then your T5 drive should be on your Mac’s desktop.
+Then your T5 drive will appear on your Mac’s desktop.

 Now you’re ready to use your Samsung T5 SSD drive.
 Not sure how to?

-Because using your Samsung T5 well is the best thing about this SSD drive.
+Then read this article here on the site all about it.
+Just click the linked text.
+Because using your Samsung T5 well is the best thing about this SSD storage.